My daughter arrived home a few days ago with a bright poster that read:

 As you may have read, a contractor to Google mistakenly released Google’s third quarter earnings, which sent the stock plummeting, reporters scurrying, and PR professionals tummy’s sinking.
 Ouch!

 I, for one, can never read of a huge, public failure without pausing for a moment to wait for that sickish feeling to pass.
-When a mistake of that magnitude happens, one can’t help but thank their lucky stars that they were no where near the scene when that went down.
+When a mistake of that magnitude happens, most PR pros can’t help but thank their lucky stars that they were nowhere near the scene when that went down.